 The speed range of the motorway driving shall properly cover a range between X-10 and X km/h.
-The vehicle's velocity shall be above x-10 km/h for at least 5 minutes.
-Where X= the local speed limit for the tested vehicle.
+The vehicle's speed shall be above X-10 km/h for at least 5 minutes.
+Where X=10 the local speed limit for the tested vehicle.